Triacetonamine

 Reductive amination of triacetonamine gives 4-amino-2,2,6,6-tetramethylpiperidine.

 It is primarily used as a stabilizer for plastics, typically via its conversion to number of hindered amine light stabilizers, but also finds use as a chemical feedstock.
 It is used to prepare the hindered amine 2,2,6,6-tetramethylpiperidine, CH2[CH2C(CH3)2]2NH, as well as the radical oxidizer 4-Hydroxy-TEMPO.

+Triacetonamine has known application in the synthesis of alpha-eucaine.

+A continuous process for the production of triacetonamine was developed: